Gus O'Donnell: Post-Cabinet Secretary

 In addition to being the chair of Frontier Economics, O'Donnell is visiting professor to the London School of Economics and University College London.

 He is a trustee of the Economist Group.

-He is a strategic adviser to the chief executive of Toronto Dominion Bank, a fellow of the Institute for Government and was the chairman of the Commission on Wellbeing at the Legatum Institute.
+He is a strategic adviser to the chief executive of Toronto Dominion Bank, and a fellow of the Institute for Government, and was the chairman of the Commission on Wellbeing at the Legatum Institute.

 In 2015, he was co-author of the report that launched the Global Apollo Programme, which calls for developed nations to commit to spending 0.02% of their GDP for 10 years, to fund co-ordinated research to make carbon-free baseload electricity less costly than electricity from coal by 2025.

 Wellbeing movement

 O'Donnell has been a leader in the wellbeing and happiness movements.
 He chaired the development group of founding partners setting up the What Works Centre for Wellbeing.
 He is a supporter of Action for Happiness, and has spoken at the University of Oxford Wellbeing Research Centre's Wellbeing Research & Policy Conference.